GRA 6651 Internship for MSc in Applied Economics

 - learn how to combine practical with theoretical knowledge in relation to problems, challenges, and improving efficiency.

 Students will work for 8 weeks in a selected company and the tasks are assigned by each company.
 By the end of the internship the student will write a paper related to the internship.
-Each student is entitled to a maximum of three hours supervision on the term paper.

 The internship is for 8 weeks, full time.
 A completed, approved internship will give 12 ECTS credits only when the student has passed the term paper.